blink1073/oct2py/README.rst

 New in Version 0.4
 ====================
+- Added a restart method to Oct2Py objects to start a clean session
+- Added get_log and test methods to oct2py
-- Limited support for sparse arrays (scipy.sparse.csc.csc_matrix)
+- Support for sparse arrays (scipy.sparse.csc.csc_matrix)
+- Improvements to octave cell type handling
 - Some bugfixes and testing improvements